-- Plans for the Carson/Hughes Wedding are back on now that terms of their marriage have been settled.
+- Plans for the Carson/Hughes Wedding are back on now that the terms of their marriage have been settled.
 The issue now is where the wedding reception will be held.
-Mrs. Hughes does not want to feel like a servant at her own wedding so rejects Mary’s offer of Downton.
+Mrs. Hughes does not want to feel like a servant at her own wedding, so rejects Mary’s offer of Downton.

-- While prison is no longer a threat to happiness, we learn that Anna has been miscarrying.
-With a visit to Lady Mary’s doctor, it would appear that the problem is easily rectified and the pitter patter of little Bates’s should be in their future.
+- While prison no longer threatens happiness, we learn that Anna has been miscarrying.
+With a visit to Lady Mary’s doctor, it would appear that the problem is easily rectified, and the pitter-patter of little Bates’s should be in their future.

 - Robert tries to broker peace over the hospital issue, but finds that both sides are quite entrenched in their positions.

 - Horrors, Mrs. Patmore considers buying a jar of horseradish.
-It really is quick simple to make (recipe below), particularly with our modern appliances.
+It is quick and simple to make (recipe below), particularly with our modern appliances.